rsdoiel/immersive/ideas.md

   - obvious could be a result of common practive (e.g. Unix layouts /etc, /home, /bin)
   - obvious could be well named (e.g. Mac's /Library, /System, /Documents, /Music, /Movies)
   - obvious should make sense in a Lisp repl
++ since this is a exploration is literate approaches useful?
+If so do I *knit* together something with markdown and Lip?